-The Academy for Mine Training and Energy Technologies provides training for individuals who are interested in a career in the mining and/or energy technology industries.
+The Academy for Mine Training and Energy Technologies provides training for individuals who are interested in a career in the mining and/or energy industries.
 The classes are geared for enhancing students' knowledge of advanced modern processes and technologies to assist them with modern job opportunities in a variety of technical fields.
 Through the use of state-of-the-art training simulators and hands-on equipment labs, students will obtain industry certifications, many of which can be articulated to academic credit hours which could also lead to an associate degree.

 The academy operates at all Southern locations, as well as the new academy facility centrally located in downtown Logan.
-This one of a kind academy facility will enhance the student's career opportunities through specialized technology programs.
-For more information call 304.896.7413 or 304.792.7004 or visit the Academy website at http://minetrainingacademy.com/.
+For more information call 304.896.7413 or visit the Academy website at http://minetrainingacademy.com/.